Skip to navigation Skip to content

 • explain the RIPC process and why the case may be suitable

-• emphasise the benefits of private collection, see Step 2 for information
+• confirm if private collection is the right option, see Step 2 for information

 • establish if genuine reasons exist for the case not to be made private collect including potential harassment and other relationship issues